jankosk/demo-energy-consumption-forecasting-pipeline/tutorials/local_deployment/3_Deploy_Kubeflow_Pipelines.md

 ## 1. Prepare `kubectl` context

-Check your current context in `kubectl` and make sure it is pointing to the target cluster we created in the previous tutorial (`kind-kind-ml`).
+Check your current context in `kubectl` and make sure it is pointing to the target cluster we created in the previous tutorial (`kind-kind-ep`).

 ```bash
 # check current context